 John Manoogian II

 Manoogian left General Motors Design in ‘09 after 32 years service.
-He recently formed Forzablitz Design, a creative solutions design consultancy.
-Currently, he is a visiting professor at the College for Creative Studies, teaching the next generation of designers and innovators the fine art of Vehicle Design.
+He formed Forzablitz Design, a creative solutions design consultancy where he has been a consultant for Transportation and Consumer Product Design Strategy.

 - Adjunct Faculty